lsst-dm/dmtn-058/index.rst

    outage).
 7. DMCS retrieves the header from the EFD LFO annex at the Base (using its imageID and a standard filesystem path to locate it).
+8. Alternatively the DMCS could retrievd the header file as soon as the Header Service publishes the existence of the LFO.

 Catchup Mode
 ------------